 Simply click on the article title or the Return to editor link at the top of the page to return to the editor screen and maintain the current version without making any changes.

 You may avoid losing work by using WordPress revisions.
 They simplify the process of restoring earlier iterations of pages and articles.
 Updates may mount up if your site is large or established and cause unneeded database bloat.
 There are several ways you may modify your site’s handling of modifications to ensure they don’t have a detrimental effect.

-Head to Seahawk Media to gain more information on various topics like Revisions WP
+Head to Seahawk Media for more information on various topics like Revisions WP!